Alessandro-Balconi/balco-lor/README.md

 - folder "old": contains old scripts / analysis that are no more used, but the code might come in handy for future projects.

 - folder "output": contains the images used in the report.
-These are updated daily.
-Strictly speaking, this folder is not necessary but is interesting to have a look at the results every once in a while
+These are updated weekly.

 - folder "job-scripts": contains all the scripts to perform activities that are run periodically.
-These scripts are called by the "0-launch" scripts.
+These scripts are called by the "0-launch" scripts and similar.
 Inside this folder there is another "README" file with additional info on all the activities performed.

 - folder "other-scripts": contains scripts that are not regularly launched but might be useful in the future. (e.g scripts for seasonal tournament)